Say good night to the bad guys: Astros fall short in Game 7

 When Aledmys Diaz flied out with a runner on first to end Game 7 of the AL Championship Series, the bad guys finally lost.

-Ridiculed, roasted and ripped all year long, the Astros still summoned enough October heart and poise to reach the brink of another World Series.
+Ridiculed, roasted and ripped all year long after the revelation of the franchise’s sign-stealing tactics in previous seasons, the Astros still summoned enough October heart and poise to reach the brink of another World Series.
 Manager Dusty Baker’s club even came agonizingly close to matching the biggest playoff comeback in baseball history in a wild ALCS.

+“The legacy of this group is that these guys are ballplayers, and these guys are men,” said Baker, who took over the team in January.
+“They’ve been through a whole bunch other than on the ballfield, and these guys can forget whatever problems that they’ve had that’s out there and come together as a group.
+These guys will be forever friends.”

 Although they couldn’t quite conjure one more incredible postseason feat, this playoff run should be a source of pride for these Astros long after the boos stop.

-Although if fans are allowed back in most stadiums in 2021, this tarnished franchise probably won’t hear the end of 2020 anytime soon.
+If fans are allowed back in most stadiums in 2021, this tarnished franchise probably won’t hear the end of 2020 anytime soon — but the Astros who return next season plan to greet the condemnation with the same mental toughness they demonstrated this month.

+“I think we showed the kind of team we are,” said Lance McCullers Jr., who pitched four-hit ball into the fourth inning as the Game 7 starter.

+“We weren’t on a revenge tour,” McCullers added.
+“That’s not what this was.
+This was just a bunch of guys coming together and wanting to play damn good baseball and wanting to go to another World Series.
+That’s what this was.
+We fell short of our goal, but a lot of growth and a lot of impressive people stepped up.”

-After winning two of the previous three AL pennants and the 2017 World Series championship, the Astros played the entire season under a large, dark cloud created by revelations of the franchise’s sign-stealing tactics during 2017 and 2018.
+After winning two of the previous three AL pennants and the 2017 World Series championship, the Astros played the entire season under a large, dark cloud after the revelations of the scope of the team’s scheme to steal opponents’ signs with a center-field camera and relay them to Houston’s batters, partly by banging a trash can.

+Despite that ominous beginning to an already weird season, Houston’s veteran core never stopped fighting — and in October, the Astros demonstrated the proudest reasons for their impressive postseason success.

+“I’ve never had so much fun playing baseball as I did with this group of guys,” shortstop Carlos Correa said.
+“Everything — the pandemic hit, spring training 2.0, everything, we didn’t fold.
+We kept battling.”

-The Astros’ wild year began in January with the firings of manager A.J.
-Hinch and general manager Jeff Luhnow.
+The Astros’ wild year began in January with the firings of manager AJ Hinch and general manager Jeff Luhnow.
 But several Astros veterans from those tainted seasons remain on the team, and the players weren’t sanctioned.

 They reported to spring training in February only to face widespread condemnation from their fellow major leaguers as the team that every other team loved to hate.